MrCatNerd/xab/README.md

 currently there are two options:

-* \[default] libmpv (mpv) - recommended
-this is the recommended video reader, it uses libmpv to read the video
+* \[default] libmpv (mpv) - this is the recommended video reader, it uses libmpv to read the video

 * ffmpeg (xab_custom) -
-i made this video reader for educational purposes, ffmpeg-based video reader, it is way less performant compared to the the other options, this is my fault because i suck at ffmpeg, also many of the features are not implemented (yet?) like frame timing, frame dropping and hardware acceleration
+i made this video reader for educational purposes, this is an ffmpeg-based video reader, it is way less performant compared to the the other options, this is my fault because i suck at ffmpeg, also many of the features are not implemented (yet?) like frame timing, frame dropping and hardware acceleration